 - The development of any new downtown park or open space should prioritize community preferences.
-The most commonly expressed community-based priorities include: a central location; sufficient size for passive recreation/community gatherings; shade; and natural features. - New downtown parks and open space should adhere to placemaking principles.
-Criteria for a successful downtown open space include: high traffic/visibility; flexible programmable space; active use on at least three sides; the ability to provide activities desired by the community; and funding for maintenance and security. - 3.
+The most commonly expressed community-based priorities include: a central location; sufficient size for passive recreation/community gatherings; shade; and natural features. - 2.
+New downtown parks and open space should adhere to placemaking principles.
+Necessary criteria for a successful downtown open space include: high traffic/visibility; flexible programmable space; active use on at least three sides; the ability to provide activities desired by the community; and funding for maintenance and security. - 3.
 Any new downtown park should enliven the downtown, complement existing parks and development, and serve the community desire for a central gathering space. - 4.
 Any additional downtown park space should not come at the expense of the quality or maintenance of Ann Arbor's existing parks.
 Downtowns parks are expected to be more costly to develop and maintain.
 Further, existing downtown parks are not currently utilized to their potential.
 Given the limits of current parks funding, the development of new parks should not be approved without an identified funding source for capital development, ongoing maintenance, and programming. - 5.
 Significant capital/structural improvements to Liberty Plaza should only be made in concert with the adjacent property owner.
 Short-term efforts should continue to focus on smaller-scale incremental changes (removal of shrubbery) and programming opportunities (fee waiver).
 Future improvements should also work to create a permanent and highly visible connection between the Library Lot and Liberty Plaza. - 6.
 The downtown could benefit from the addition of small "pocket" parks and flexible spaces.
 The City should work with potential developers of City-owned properties to identify opportunities, create, and maintain privately funded, but publically accessible open spaces. (e.g., the Y and Kline lots).
-As a part of this effort, staff should develop recommendations for how development contributions can better serve to provide and improve downtown passive recreational opportunities, including proposals such as flex space (parklets), streetscape improvements, and public art.
+As a part of this effort, staff should develop recommendations for how development contributions can better serve to provide and improve downtown passive recreational

-- The public process for downtown parks and open space does not end with these recommendations.
+- opportunities, including proposals such as flex space (parklets), streetscape improvements, and public art. - 7.
+The public process for downtown parks and open space does not end with these recommendations.
 Any additional park/open space would require robust public input regarding the design, features, and proposed activities. - 8.
 Based on the aforementioned criteria, the Downtown Parks Subcommittee recommends that a park/open space be developed on the Library Lot that takes advantage of the flexibility offered through temporary closures of Library Lane.
-The size of this space should exceed the proposed allocated open space in the Connecting William Street study.
-However, the subcommittee is strongly in favor of a mixed-use vision for the Library Lot.
-Adjacent development, including the accompanying increases in activity, is essential for the future success of additional downtown open space.
+The size of this space should exceed the proposed allocated open space in the Connecting William Street study (5,000 square feet).
+However, the subcommittee is strongly in favor of a mixed-use vision for the Library Lot that utilizes the City's investment in development-ready foundation and infrastructure.
+Development of the site and adjacent parcels, including the accompanying increases in activity, is essential for the future success of this site.
 In order to adequately address issues of safety and security, the Ann Arbor District Library must also be strongly represented in the planning process.